47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 You need to create a GitHub token with `repo` scope.
 You can create it in the [GitHub settings](https://github.com/settings/tokens/new?scopes=repo&description=sbt-microsites) page.

-Copy the token in a safe place, we'll use this token through an environment variable as we'll see shortly.
+Copy the token in a safe place.
+We'll use this token through an environment variable as we'll see shortly.

 **2- Configure your project build**